canonical/ossa/ossa-full/README.md

 # Full Script (ossa-full)
-This script should be ran from the system that is being assessed
+This script should be run from the system that is being assessed

 ## Script Duration
 ossa-full.sh should complete is less than 5 minutes, but will usually finish much quicker on modern systems.